 Create a comprehensive set of instructions that covers:

-Particularly for larger branding programmes and the branding of physical environments or experiences, a pilot scheme will identify potential issues and pre-empt issues.
+Particularly for larger branding programs and the branding of physical environments or experiences, a pilot scheme will identify potential issues and pre-empt issues.

-Often larger organisations have their own ‘dark’ sites where design concepts are tested, sometimes with customers.
+Often larger organizations have their own ‘dark’ sites where design concepts are tested, sometimes with customers.

-This is your chance to try out options – experiment with different finishes, formats, lighting, layouts, materials and colours.
+This is your chance to try out options – experiment with different finishes, formats, lighting, layouts, materials and colors.

 'The better the brief to all involved, including suppliers, the better the outcome.
 Leave no room for doubt – robust documentation results in consistent branding and eliminates the risk of costly mistakes or going over budget.'